Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 - We resolved the issue to validate the client defined XREF rule "SCO_ClientTimeZone_Rule" while setting the AMPMCode tag in the request message

-<span style="font-size: 22px; ">Add Party</span> *API Explorer > Accountholder > Party Service*

-- We resolved the null pointer exception error in the response when the value of the "CountryCodeValue" field was null in the request.
-Now, even if the value is null, the API adds the party record successfully without any error<br>
-**Impacted Fields:**
-	- PersonPartyInfo/PersonData/Contact/PostAddr/CountryCode/CountryCodeValue
-	- OrgPartyInfo/OrgData/Contact/PostAddr/CountryCode/CountryCodeValue

 <!-- type: tab -->
 <p style="font-size: 24px; font-weight: bold;">Enhancements </p>